MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 To add custom menu items to the default context menu, use the following API items.

-These APIs are used in the example code in the next section.
+The following APIs are used to add custom menu items to a default context menu, in the example in the next section.

 # [C++](#tab/cpp)